gm-neurips-2020/gm-neurips-2020.github.io/index.md

 #### Modeling COVID with Graph Neural Networks
 _Amol Kapoor_

-In this talk, Amol Kapoor discusses the results of the recent paper, Examining COVID-19 Forecasting using Spatio-Temporal Graph Neural Networks ([arxiv](https://arxiv.org/abs/2007.03113)).
+In this talk, Amol Kapoor talks about how we used GNNs to predict the change in COVID caseloads in US counties.
+This presentation is based on the recent paper, Examining COVID-19 Forecasting using Spatio-Temporal Graph Neural Networks ([arxiv](https://arxiv.org/abs/2007.03113)).

 #### Using Graph Mining for Privacy
 _Alessandro Epasto_